mnru/hee/README.md

     : generate-free
       quote [-1 generate-free'] compose ;

-These two features also enable partial application, e.g. `[-1 generate-free']` and applying one argument from the top of the stack is `quote swap compose`.
+These two features also enable partial application, e.g. `[-1 generate-free']`.
-Using this technique we have hidden the list of unbound variables from the caller.
+Using this technique we have hidden the list of unbound ids from the caller.

     bound-vars        -- [2,4,5]
       generate-free   -- [...]